rovrevik/serverless-template-aws-nodejs-typescript/README.md

 - Create a default [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for the project. `npx tsc --init`
     - [Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) `--init`

-### Compare the output from various serveless project generators
+### Compare the output from various serverless project generators
 - `serverless create -t aws-nodejs` versus `serverless create -t aws-nodejs-typescript`
 - The plain `aws-nodejs` template produces a serverless.yml file with several examples for different event types and cloudformation resources.
 - The project templates do not seem to universally be the gold-standard for project creation.